 The chance to prove otherwise first came on May 7, 1977 when the Grant, Wagner and Bagby team successfully operated upon Finelli, a 3 year old colt with equine spinal ataxia due to cervical spinal cord compression.
 Because the Bagby Basket had to be hammered in place after a dowel was cut out of the spine the technique was not without its risks to the horse.
 Spinal fractures and death occurred in 20% of the horses operated upon at that time.
 It must be kept in mind however that all of these horses would have been destroyed without the Bagby surgery.

 Perhaps the greatest challenge to Bagby, and his associates, came in 2000 when they were requested by the Three Chimneys horse farm in Kentucky to attempt the salvage of Seattle Slew who was 26 years old and suffering from cervical osteoarthric degeneration producing spinal cord compression.
-By this time the Bagby Basket had been redesigned from a basket to a titanium cage which could be tapped into place.
+By this time the Bagby Basket had been redesigned from a basket to a titanium cage which could be lightly tapped and then screwed into place.
 It is interesting to note that this new design was the one approved by the FDA for human use in 1996.
-Seattle Slew, with the additional knowledge gained from human titanium cage surgeries, did well and recovered normal function.
+Seattle Slew, with the additional knowledge gained from human titanium cage surgeries survived and went on to enjoying normal function.